thinkshout/feeding-texas/about/events/spring-conference.md

 ## Sponsors

 This conference would not be possible without the sponsorship of generous donors like you.
-Please consider sponsoring the Texas Fresh  Produce Summit at one of the levels below:
+Please consider sponsoring the Texas Fresh  Produce Summit at one of the levels below.
+Once you have submitted your payment, one of the Feeding Texas staff will reach out to you for next steps.
+If you have any questions regarding your sponsorship, please contact [Jose Campuzano] (mailto:jcampuzano@feedingtexas.org), Director of Supply Chain.

 *  Platinum Level Sponsorship: $1,500
 10x10 booth to exhibit with attendees during the session breaks and evening reception